The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Flights from Gdańsk to London cover the 802 miles (1293 km) long trip taking on average 2 h 25 min with our travel partners like Wizz Air or Ryanair.
+Flights from Gdańsk to London cover the 802 miles long trip taking on average 2 h 15 min with our travel partners like Air France, Lot Polish Airlines, Air Nostrum, Cityjet, Norwegian Air International, Lufthansa, Ryanair, Wizz Air or Sas Airways.
 There are direct flight services available.
-While the average ticket price for this trip costs around £18, you can find the cheapest plane ticket for as low as £4.
+While the average ticket price for this journey costs around £129, you can find the cheapest plane ticket for as low as £90.
 Travellers depart most frequently from Gdansk Lech Walesa Airport and arrive in London Heathrow Airport.

 There are many daily flights from Gdansk to London, allowing you to pick and choose between direct flights and those that make stopovers en route, the airline you prefer, and the time of day that you wish to travel.
 Travel times vary just as much, with the shortest flight taking only about 2h 20min.
 At the other end of the scale, the longest flight will take over 26h.
 On average, though, you’re looking at a flight of around 5-8h.
 Flights are very frequent with several dozen departing throughout the day at roughly half-hourly intervals, although these aren’t regular, so make sure to check the exact departure times on Omio.